rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 >**Notes:**
 >
->- Windows nodes are experimental and not yet officially supported in Rancher.
-Therefore, we do not recommend using Windows nodes in a production environment.
 >- For a summary of Kubernetes features supported in Windows, see [Using Windows Server Containers in Kubernetes](https://kubernetes.io/docs/getting-started-guides/windows/#supported-features).
 >- Windows containers must run on Windows Server 1803 nodes.
 Windows Server 1709 and earlier versions do not support Kubernetes properly.
 >- Containers built for Windows Server 1709 or earlier do not run on Windows Server 1803.
 You must build containers on Windows Server 1803 to run these containers on Windows Server 1803.

 ## Objectives for Creating Cluster with Windows Support